dorj222/storybookcreator/README.md

   - `POST /images/{storybook_id}`: Upload a new image for a storybook.
   - `PUT /images/{image_id}`: Update an image by ID.
   - `DELETE /images/delete/{image_id}`: Delete an image by ID.

-## Contribution

-Feel free to contribute to this project by opening issues or submitting pull requests.
-Your feedback and contributions are highly appreciated.

 ## License